How long till I get my order?

 We do not make our own fragrances, so we take care to only use suppliers that sell Vegan and Cruelty Free fragrances and Dye’s.

-Wax we tend to use is 100% Soy it is a natural, renewable and biodegradable wax that burns slowly and cleanly.
+Wax we use Soy or Coconut and Rapeseed Wax for melts it is a natural, renewable and biodegradable wax that burns cleanly.
+Candles are made using Soy wax.
 Some soy waxes are a paraffin soy blend which we do not use.
 However, we are mindful of the environment and soybeans have an environmental impact and always looking to test more sustainable wax including other new natural plant based.

 We also may use bio glitter; this is both environmentally friendly and vegan friendly